uggedal/playbooks/README.md

 * `developmentenvironments`

-The `servers` and `laptops` groups are used to differentiate behavior within some roles:
+Some of these groups are used to differentiate behavior within some roles:

 #### ntp

 `servers` will strart and enable the `ntpd` service while `laptops` will enable and run the `ntpdate` *oneshot* service on boot.

+#### pacman

+`x86_64` will enable package signing for the official repositories while `armv6h` will disable signing.

 ### Variables